davidstakic/online-listings-frontend/README.md

 # 🏠 Online Listings Frontend

-This is a React application that serves as a frontent for managing online ads (listings).
+This is a React application that serves as a frontend for managing online ads (listings).

 ---